wiselyku/AWS_Service/launch_instance/launch_instance.md

 After we set source ip to MY IP, we clicked "Review and launch".
 ![ picture six ](/launch_instance/pic006.JPG)

+Then we will see the following picture which is a successful page.
+Then we scroll down the page, we will see a hyperlink which can go to instance page.
+We clicked the hyperlink to go to the instance page.
 ![ picture seven ](/launch_instance/pic007.JPG)

+Then we will see the folloing page.
+You will the instance we just launched is the last one in the button.
+This instance has not set a name.
+Now we set a new name for it.
+Then it will look like the next picture.
 ![ picture eight ](/launch_instance/pic008.JPG)